-1. Traffic Analysis:

-An Agricultural Enclave is exempt from FLUE Policy 3.5-d.
+1. Traffic Analysis: An Agricultural Enclave is exempt from FLUE Policy 3.5-d.
 The applicant prepared a long range traffic impact analysis per the amendment application requirements.
 This analysis is based on the original 6,500 unit request submitted in December 2013 and is included as Exhibit 17.
 Due to the complexity of the Minto West Agricultural Enclave project, and the concurrent zoning requests, traffic analysis is ongoing and a full determination of the traffic impacts and associated mitigation will be available prior to the adoption public hearing of the FLUA amendment.
-This analysis will also address the proportionate share of improvements required to mitigate the roadway impacts identified in the Minto West concurrency study.
+This analysis will also address the proportionate share of improvements required to mitigate the readway impacts identified in the Minto West concurrency study.
+This analysis for public facility impacts is addressed in the companion rezoning application also under consideration, and is further detailed in many specific conditions of approval.
+This is consistent with the policies and procedures of the Comprehensive Plan.